The Craft: Legacy

 The Craft: Legacy, also known as Blumhouse's The Craft: Legacy, is a 2020 American supernatural horror film written and directed by Zoe Lister-Jones.
 A legacy sequel to The Craft (1996), the film stars Cailee Spaeny, Gideon Adlon, Lovie Simone, and Zoey Luna as four teenage girls who practice witchcraft as a coven.
 Additional cast includes Nicholas Galitzine, Michelle Monaghan, and David Duchovny, with Fairuza Balk making a cameo appearance.

-The Craft: Legacy was released in the United States through video on demand on October 28, 2020, by Sony Pictures Releasing under its Columbia Pictures label, with a theatrical release in select international markets beginning the same day.
-The film was a box-office bomb, earning $2.3 million worldwide on an $18 million budget, and received mixed reviews from critics.
+The Craft: Legacy was released in the United States through video on demand on October 28, 2020, by Sony Pictures Home Entertainment, with a theatrical release in select international markets beginning the same day.
+As a global pandemic had closed many of the world’s movie theaters, the film was a box-office bomb, earning $2.3 million worldwide on an $18 million budget, and received mixed reviews from critics.
 It was nominated for the 2021 GLAAD Media Award for Outstanding Film – Wide Theatrical Release.